 [Bou] N. Bourbaki, Theory of Sets.
 Elements of mathematics.
 Springer Berlin-Heidelberg, 2013.

-2. With the proof of this lemma, we will no longer mention the axioms used in proofs.
+2. From the end of the proof of this lemma onward, we no longer mention the axioms used in the proof process.

 댓글남기기